 #7 Salvage Rebuilt Title

 Salvage Rebuilt is yet another self-explanatory title in the list.
 So, the vehicle was declared salvage, probably by the insurance company and it has been brought by someone else.
 Then, this person rebuilds the vehicle and applies for an inspection from the authority.
-If the major damage has been removed and the car is in a working CarCondition, the Car Title Type will be turned to Salvage Rebuilt.
+If the major damage has been removed and the car is in a working condition, the vehicle title will be turned to Salvage Rebuilt.